 According to legend Tioman Island is the resting place of a beautiful dragon princess who, whilst flying from China to visit her prince in Singapore, stopped to seek solace in the crystal-clear waters of the South China Sea.
 Enraptured by the charms of the place, she decided to discontinue her journey.
-By taking the form of an island, she pledged to offer shelter and comfort to passing travelers.
+By taking the form of an island, she pledged to offer shelter and comfort to passing travellers.

 Situated on the east coast of Peninsular Malaysia, Terengganu is an ideal holiday getaway.
 It has the longest coastline in the country, with stunningly beautiful islands that sparkle like gems in the South China Sea.
-The state is characterized by a strong Malay culture, laid-back lifestyle, tranquil coastal towns and rustic villages.
+The state is characterised by a strong Malay culture, laid-back lifestyle, tranquil coastal towns and rustic villages.

 Pahang, the largest state in Peninsular Malaysia, is endowed with a diverse range of attractions.
 Nearly two-thirds of the state is enveloped in verdant rain forest, making it a magnificent enclave of lush greenery, exotic wildlife and an abundance of natural attractions.

 Kuantan, the administrative capital, is an interesting discovery of modern buildings and charming cottage industries.
-Pahang’s majestic nature, beautiful beaches, bustling townships, quaint villages, friendly people, unique craft and delicious food make for mesmerizing and unforgettable vacations.
+Pahang's majestic nature, beautiful beaches, bustling townships, quaint villages, friendly people, unique craft and delicious food make for mesmerising and unforgettable vacations.